sepana-io/jeenius/README.md

 # Demo
 https://youtu.be/odnOULoHrPo

-# Technical eco-system
-Jeenius environment consists of two connected applications.

-1. **Chrome extension**, serving as a client UI
-2. A **next.js app** serving as a back-end for the extension

 # Installation
 1. Video tutorial for running chrome extension https://youtu.be/mOA8yJFefXw
-2. Back-end app can be run same way any next.js app is run by installing dependencies using `npm install` and starting the app using `npm start`.
+4. Back-end app can be run same way any next.js app is run by installing dependencies using `npm install` and starting the app using `npm start`.
 If you don't want to run the app yourself here is the jeenius back-end app up and running https://jeenius-backend.vercel.app

+# Technical details
+Jeenius environment consists of two connected applications.

+1. **Chrome extension**, serving as a client UI
+2. A **next.js app** serving as a server for the extension

+The extension offers three major features to its users:
+1. Access Counterarguments:
+Users can request counterarguments for any Twitter post.
+Upon clicking the button, a request is sent to the server, which then connects to the ChatGPT API and retrieves several popular counterarguments.

+2. Consult Experts:
+Users can request a list of experts.
+The server sends a list of 50 expert accounts across various fields to ChatGPT as input.
+Each expert's record includes their field of expertise and a brief description of their work.
+ChatGPT selects the top 3 most suitable experts to address the topic in the Twitter post, and the user can then visit the expert's Twitter profile to connect with them.

+3. Create a Poll (In Development):
+This feature aims to allow users to create a WhatsApp poll for discussions and invite participants.
+However, it is currently under development and only allows users to share the Twitter post on WhatsApp for now.